 There are two ways on which one can qualify for micro entity status: (1) Gross Income Basis, or (2) Institution of Higher Education Basis.

 To qualify for micro entity status on the gross income basis in a particular patent application, the following criteria must be met:

 - The applicant qualifies as a USPTO-defined small entity;

 - Neither the applicant nor the inventor nor a joint inventor has been named as an inventor on more than four previously filed applications*;

 - Neither applicant nor the inventor nor a joint inventor had a gross income in the previous year from when the fee(s) is paid of more than the "Maximum Qualifying Gross Income," which is three times the median household income; and

 - Neither the applicant nor the inventor nor a joint inventor has assigned, granted, or conveyed, nor is under an obligation to assign, grant, or convey, a license or other ownership interest to another entity that does not meet the same "Maximum Qualifying Gross Income" limit.

 The "Maximum Qualifying Gross Income" for purposes of paying any eligible fee at the micro entity discount rate is currently $202,563.

-For inventors, applicants, and parties with an ownership interest in the application whose gross income in the preceding calendar year is not or is partially not in U.S. dollars, please use the conversion table found on the Internal Revenue Service webpage titled to quantify your preceding calendar year's gross income in U.S. dollars.
+For inventors, applicants, and parties with an ownership interest in the application whose gross income in the preceding calendar year is not or is partially not in U.S. dollars, please use the conversion table found on the Internal Revenue Service webpage titled "Yearly Average Currency Exchange Rates Translating foreign currency into U.S. dollars" to quantify your preceding calendar year's gross income in U.S. dollars.

 (2) Institution of Higher Education Basis